WBNX-TV: Signing on under Ernest Angley management

 Lou Spangler, executive director of Angley's ministry, was appointed to WBNX's programming board.
-Angley and Spangler were given full control over programming and refocused WBNX to have a mixture of family-friendly reruns, movies and Angley's daily show, The Ninety and Nine Club, much in the mold of CBN.
+Angley and Spangler were given full control over programming and refocused WBNX to have a mixture of family-friendly reruns, movies and Angley's daily show, The Ninety and Nine Club, much in the mold of the Christian Broadcasting Network.
 Spangler told the Beacon Journal that WBNX would launch "certainly ... by the end of the year [1985]", but the station's viability was placed in doubt weeks prior to launch.
 The U.S. Supreme Court affirmed a lower court ruling that overturned the FCC's must-carry rule, prompting area cable companies to decline to carry WBNX, owing to its niche format.
 While the FCC reinstituted must-carry, the new rules were more lenient to cable systems.
 Spangler said, "we'll court [the cable companies] just like you'd court a lovely young lady you wanted", but none of the 20 cable systems that served Akron, including Warner Cable, agreed to pick up WBNX when the station took to the air on December 1, 1985.

 Angley incorporated "Winston Broadcasting Network" in May 1986, Winston being Angley's middle name.
 This was a precursor to Angley's Grace Cathedral buying the license outright from Akron-Rhema in January 1987.
 The purchase price for WBNX was $1.2 million, and according to Angley was a purchase made through divine intervention, saying, "I depend on God in all the businesses I transact ...
 He is a good businessman".
 WBNX, along with the Cathedral Buffet, which Angley purchased in 1986, were operated as for-profit entities within the ministry, and all profits were directed back to the ministry.
 WBNX began to be carried on Warner Cable in April 1986, and by 1989, was on four other systems in Akron; the station continued to lobby for further clearances, particularly on cable systems in rural areas.
 Angley purchased the remainder of Humbard's Cathedral complex, including the domed church, in March 1994 for $2.7 million.